 How to watch the 2022 Big 12 Men's Basketball Tournament

-How to watch the 2022 Big 12 Men's Basketball Tournament originally appeared on NBC Sports Washington
+How to watch the 2022 Big 12 Men's Basketball Tournament originally appeared on NBC Sports Philadelphia

 Two teams shared the Big 12 regular season title, but could another team swoop in and win the conference tournament?